TriplyDB/Documentation/docs/triply-api/index.md

            sh:datatype xsd:string.]
 ```
 #### Fields
 Fields in object types, such as `title`, represent properties of nodes.
 By default, fields return arrays of values.
 The only exception is when the property has `sh:maxCount: 1`, then the field returns a single value.
-Then the object type will be like this:
+Then the object type will be:

 ```graphql
 type Book {